 To add some extra fun to this center, post the “rides” and “tickets” around the room.
 Using a clip board and recording sheet, students will walk around the room to find the correct answers.

 Activity: Spring Sentences

-This page from our 2nd Grade Early Finisher Pack is a great review for subject-verb agreement.
+This page from our 2nd Grade Early Finisher resource is a great review for subject-verb agreement.
 Students will read the sentence and identify the correct verb to match.
 For extra fun, have the students act out the sentences when they are done.

 Activity: Daily Review